The most beautiful setting for the Hmong King in Ha Giang

 Located in the Sa Phin Valley and surrounded by limestone mountains, the Vuong family palace is the symbolic image of Ha Giang where the most powerful family in the land lived.
 Its owner, Vuong Duc Chinh was honoured by the Meo or the Hmong as the king to manage the four districts: Quan Ba, Yen Minh, Meo Vac and Dong Van.
 Almost a century old, this triumphal-looking structure is remarkable for many peculiarities both by its architecture and its history.
 This residence of great originality, unique in the region, has stood the test of time to establish itself as an unmissable stopover of Ha Giang.

-On a 1,200 m2 plot in the shape of a turtle shell that sits the palace of King Vuong who wanted it to be a private fortress, an architecture never seen at the time.
-At first glance, it is protected by a giant wall which is steep mountains across, with secular trees "Sa mu" (cunninghamia) at two sides of the main entrance.
+On a 1,200 m2 plot in the shape of a turtle shell sits the palace of King Vuong, who wanted it to be a private fortress, a style of architecture never seen at the time.
+At first glance, it is protected by a giant wall with steep mountains across, with secular trees "Sa mu" (cunninghamia) at two sides of the main entrance.

 This large house is distinguished by thick carved walls with battlements everywhere outside, solid stones and precious woods as materials inside.
 Its construction alone lasted eight years while this work involved the meticulous study of a Chinese geomancer and the hard work of many talented craftsmen, local workers and also Chinese.